dilshodwiut/spa-starter/README.md

 # Frontend Template

-_Before running locally, make sure you have `volta` installed on your system_
+_Before running locally, make sure you have `volta` installed on your system and run the following command inside the root project folder from the command line: `yarn dlx @yarnpkg/sdks vscode`_

 ---